larryhastings/big/README.md

 *under development*

+* Rewrote the entire *big.log* module.
+I never actually used the old `Log` class, yet on a couple recent projects I coded up a quick-and-dirty log... clearly the old `Log` wasn't solving my problem.
+The new `Log` is easy to use, feature-rich, high-performance, and supports a "threaded" mode where logging calls are 8x faster!
+  * I added a backwards-compatible `OldLog` to *big.log* in case anybody was using the old `Log` class.
+This provides the API and functionality of the old `Log` class, but is reimplemented on top of the new `Log`.
+    Hopefully the way I did it will ease your transition to the obviously-superior new `Log`.
+The old `Log` is also available unchanged in the *big.deprecated* module.  `OldLog` and the old `Log`will both be removed someday, no earlier than January 2027.
 * Added three new modules: *big.types*, which contains core types, *big.tokens*, useful functions and values when working with Python's tokenizer, and *big.template*,